Who is Paul Tudor Jones

 One of Jones best trades was during Black Monday in 1987.
-Here be predicted the short tripling his capital by selling the U.S stock markets, earning approximately $100 million!
+Here he predicted the short tripling his capital by selling the U.S stock markets, earning approximately $100 million!

 Overall, Jones is an inspiring trader and fund manager with tonnes of experience under his belt and a strong investment approach following global macro fundamental trading.

-Let's take a look at what people are interested in, his net worth!
+Let's take a look at Paul Tudor Jones net worth!